siddimore/BattleFieldGame/Readme.md

 | Indicates Missed Shot
 Enter number between 0 and 4 for Row and Column for our 5x5 board

-You get 3 chances to hit all 3 boats if you hit a * the value changes to X to indicate you hit a ship, but if you hit ~ the value changes to | to indicate missed hit
+You get 3 chances to hit all 3 boats if you hit a '*' the value changes to 'X' to indicate you hit a ship, but if you hit '~' the value changes to '|' to indicate missed hit